Joseph ‘Jo Jo’ Henry Wallace, 1925-2025: ‘I was Chuck Berry and Little Richard and Jo Jo rolled up in one’

 ‘Morning Train,’ The Sensational Nightingales, with Julius Cheeks, songwriter and lead vocalist

 As for “The Twist,” Wallace said he was inspired by seeing his sister “Minnie” Margaret doing some unusual dance moves while singing the Trixie Smith tune “Messin’ Around,” released on Paramount in 1926.
 “I used to go to the door, and my sister be out there just twisting her tail,” Wallace said.
 “I said, ‘Momma, look at sis up there doing the twist,’ and that’s where it comes from.”
 It was in 1957 when Jo Jo began fooling around on guitar with a melody and an opening lyric he had written—“C’mon baby, let’s do the twist.”
 Fellow Nightingale Bill Woodruff added some new lyrics, and a casual get-together produced a finished song.
 Knowing “The Twist” was not appropriate for the Nightingales, Jo Jo offered the song to Little Joe Cook of Philadelphia’s Little Joe Cook & The Thrillers but Cook passed on it.
 At that point, a new Nightingale, David Eddington, took the song to King Records’ founder Syd Nathan, who in turn brought it to Hank Ballard’s attention.
-Ballard and his guitarist/arranger Cal Green retained Jo Jo’s opening lyric and then crafted their own arrangement, which Ballard recorded with the Midnighters in 1958, then re-recorded it in January 1959 as the B side of the group harmony ballad, “Teardrops on Your Letter.”
-The single became Ballard’s fourth million seller), but Jo Jo admitted he never signed a songwriting agreement with King and beyond that had no desire to claim the song since gospel music, not R&B, was his life.
+Ballard and his guitarist/arranger Cal Green retained Jo Jo’s opening lyric,, built on it and then crafted their own arrangement.
+Ballard recorded his version with the Midnighters in 1958, then re-recorded it in January 1959 as the B side of the group harmony ballad, “Teardrops on Your Letter.”
+The single became Ballard’s fourth million seller.
+Jo Jo admitted to having never signed a songwriting agreement with King, and beyond that had no desire to claim the song since gospel music, not R&B, was his life.

 ‘In My Mind,’ The Sensational Nightingales, with Julius Cheeks (Lead vocal), John Jefferson (bass) and Jo Jo Wallace (high tenor) (1956)